Queuni/Match3-Core/README.md

 - Remove redundant check that was already covered by the validator

 - Update the deployment docs with the new environment variables

+- Simplify the validation flow by reusing the same schema